Anyalouise/resume/README.md

 Student Majoring in Computer Science, Currently Enrolled at MiraCosta College

 ## Experience
-- Completed first year at MiraCosta
+- Associate's in Liberal Arts Math and Sciences from MiraCosta (Graduating class of 2019)
 - Learning Object-Oriented programming in school using Java
 - Novice understanding of Python and JavaScript through self-teaching

 ## Work Experience
 ### YMCA, La Jolla — Youth Development Teacher
-   DECEMBER 2017 - PRESENT
+   DECEMBER 2017 - AUGUST 2019
 -	Assists the teacher with after school activities
 -	Frequently helps students with homework